Find information per region

 Yes.

-If, as a result of the case, you receive (a claim on) an amount greater than half of the tax-exempt capital allowance applying at the time, the Legal Aid Board may decide to withdraw your right to subsidised legal aid.
+If, as a result of the case, you receive (a claim on) an amount greater than half of the threshold amount, the Legal Aid Board may decide to withdraw your right to subsidised legal aid.
 In this case, you will be deemed capable of paying for legal assistance yourself.

 You can appeal to the Legal Aid Board against a Legal Aid Board decision regarding your eligibility for legal aid.
 You can contest a decision on such an appeal at the district court (rechtbank), and can appeal in second instance to the Administrative Law Division (Afdeling bestuursrechtspraak) of the Council of State (Raad van State).